 Jeff Sharlet is the nationally bestselling author of THE FAMILY (2008), described by Barbara Ehrenreich as “one of the most compelling and brilliantly researched exposes you’ll ever read.”
 His most recent book is SWEET HEAVEN WHEN I DIE (2011).
 “This book belongs in the tradition of long-form, narrative nonfiction best exemplified by Joan Didion, John McPhee [and] Norman Mailer,” declares The Washington Post.
 “Sharlet deserves a place alongside such masters.”
-Excerpts from Sharlet’s 2010 book, C STREET received the Molly Ivins Prize, the Thomas Jefferson Award, and the Outspoken Award.
-Sharlet’s greatest distinction is Ann Coulter’s designation of him as one of the stupidest journalists in America.
+Excerpts from Sharlet’s 2010 book, C STREET received the Molly Ivins Prize, the Thomas Jefferson Award, the Outspoken Award, and the first and second place features prizes from the National Lesbian & Gay Journalists Association.
+In 2015 an article for GQ by Sharlet, “Inside the Iron Closet,” received the National Magazine Award for Reporting.
+His greatest distinction remains Ann Coulter’s designation of him as one of the stupidest journalists in America.

 From 2003 to 2009, Sharlet was a research scholar at New York University’s Center for Religion and Media.
-He has spoken at universities across the country, including Yale, Princeton, Columbia, the University of Virginia, and the Naval War College, and has received grants and fellowships from the Pew Charitable Trust, The MacDowell Colony, the Blue Mountain Center, The Nation Institute, and the Kopkind Foundation.
+He has spoken at universities across the world, including Yale, Princeton, Columbia, the University of Virginia, the Universität Potsdam, the American University of Paris, and and the Yale-NUS College in Singapore, and has received grants and fellowships from the Pew Charitable Trust, the Blue Mountain Center, The Nation Institute, the Kopkind Foundation, and The MacDowell Colony, which has named him a Stanley Calderwood Fellow and a New Hampshire Committee Fellow.
 His writing on music was selected for the Da Capo’s annual BEST MUSIC WRITING volumes in 2004 and 2008.
-He has also written for Mother Jones, New York, The Nation, The New Republic, New Statesman, The Washington Post, Salon, Daily Beast, The Chronicle of Higher Education, Columbia Journalism Review, Oxford American, Lapham’s Quarterly, The Baffler, and The Forward.
+He has also written for GQ, Mother Jones, New York, The New York Times Magazine, The Nation, The New Republic, New Statesman, The Washington Post, Salon, Daily Beast, Advocate, The Chronicle of Higher Education, Columbia Journalism Review, Oxford American, Lapham’s Quarterly, The Baffler, and The Forward.
 He’s been a frequent guest on MSNBC’s Rachel Maddow Show and NPR’s “Fresh Air,” and has appeared on HBO’s Bill Maher Show, Comedy Central’s Daily Show, NBC Nightly News, CNN, NPR, BBC, and other media venues.